 Singing lessons often start with a vocal warm up to develop vocal technique based on ease of breath and appropriate muscle coordination followed by learning repertoire.
 I strongly encourage students to audio record their lessons to refer back to during the week’s practice at home.

+I offer two performing opportunities each year.
 Recitals give students a practical goal to work towards and an opportunity to present their knowledge.
 It is important for beginning students to have a safe encouraging place to perform.
 There is at least one opportunity per year for students to prepare for and present at a recital.
 Donations on a sliding scale will be asked of all singing students to compensate the accompanist hired for the dress rehearsal and performance.